sssundar/NetworkSimulator/README.md

 # NetworkSimulator
-## Ongoing Term Project, CS/EE143, Fall 2015
+## Term Project, CS/EE143, Fall 2015
-###### This project is being developed at https://bitbucket.org/sdomrong/cs143 (public).
-I pull here periodically.
-We communicate on https://networksimulator.slack.com (private).
+###### This project was developed at https://bitbucket.org/sdomrong/cs143 (public) and cloned here.
+We communicated on https://networksimulator.slack.com (private).
-###### A team effort by Sith Domrongkitchaiporn, Ahmed Alshaia, and Sushant Sundaresh to bring experimentation & exploration to our study of networking.
-Our goal is to write a network simulator in Python that takes as input an abstract description of a communications network (including not only structure but also events like node failure).
-We want our simulator to help us visualize the dynamical consequences of TCP congestion avoidance protocols like TCP-Reno and FAST-TCP.
+###### A team effort by Sith Domrongkitchaiporn, Ahmed Alshaia, and Sushant Sundaresh to bring experimentation to our study of networking.
+We wrote a simulator in Python that simulated an abstract communications network in discrete time.
+We used our simulator to visualize the effects of perturbations like periodic Bellman-Ford routing and feedback delay on throughput and fairness in TCP congestion avoidance protocols like TCP-Reno, TCP-Vegas, and FAST-TCP.
+We then studied the effects of two different implementations of half-duplex links.
+Our results are documented in ~/Documentation/NetworkSimulatorFinalReport.pdf.